K-AlfredIwasaki/job_hunting_made_easy/project1b/README.md

 # 1b. discover companies (startups)

+### Plan

+- First version: Focus on creating MVP of a recommendation engine.
+- Second version: Store data in the database (PostgreSQL)
+- Third version: Improve visualizations.
+- Fourth version: Write a formal reporting.
+- Fifth version: Web Application.

+TO DO: Complete Data Collection on 8/30 Wednesday

 ### Introduction

 - Pain: There are so many startups.
 It's quite difficult to tell which one to join.